patricksilva1/Spring-boot-Websocket-Chat/README.md

 ## Chat Application

-Building a chat application using Spring Boot, WebSocket and RabbitMQ.
+Building a websocket chat application using Spring Boot, WebSocket and RabbitMQ.